UniprJRC/FigMonitoringBook/ipynbRunInstructions.md

 del miniconda.exe
 ```

+Note that we recommend to install this specific verison of Python  (3.11.24) because it is the
-this is the last supported Python version (3.11.24) of the MATLAB Jupyter proxy project
+is the last supported Python version to run the MATLAB kernel

 Now, still into the Python prompt (Anaconda prompt) if you type